 Glassdoor is a free jobs and career community that offers an inside look at jobs and companies.
 Review salaries, company reviews, interview questions, and more – all posted by employees, job seekers, and sometimes the companies themselves.
 Now with nearly 3 million salaries and reviews, you have all the information you might need to make your next career decision.

 Vault's Career Intelligence is a comprehensive career development tool that serves as an excellent starting place to research company and industry profiles, access advice articles, and even explore continuing education opportunities.
-Be sure to stop by Career Services' library and take a look at our collection of Vault guide books.
+Be sure to stop by The Center for Career and Professional Development and take a look at our collection of Vault guide books.

 GuideStar's directory of charities and non-profit organizations features information on 1.8 million organizations.
 Use this information as a springboard to get you started on learning even more about organizations of interest.